ycpcs/cs365-spring2019/assign/assign05.md

 -   Find a parallel algorithm and implement it using pthreads, MPI, or CUDA
 -   Implement a distributed system (in which processes communicate over a network) using TCP/IP
 -   Design and implement a parallel algorithm using pthreads, MPI, or CUDA
+-   Design, configure, and benchmark a parallel computer

 Some Specific Ideas
 ===================